How to make the best weight loss shake

 1. The shake mix to use

-We only ever recommend the Herbalife shake mix (it’s the world’s best selling mix).
+We only ever recommend using specialised shake mix powders.

 For more details of why (& how to try it) have a look at the breakfast shake trial pack